 By Elizabeth Gilbert

 Are you creative and stuck?
 Big Magic and The Artist’s Way (scroll down) are my two favorite creative accelerators.
 Creativity doesn’t have to mean painting, writing, or playing an instrument; it can translate into strategic thinking, problem solving, and more.
 If you feel a little stuck, I highly recommend this book and it’s the reason you are seeing this blog today.

 By Dr. Nicole LePera

 From health and wellness, to relationships, the Goop podcast always has an array of interesting episodes to tap into.
-Here are a few of my favorites to get your started:
+Here are a few of my favorites to get you started:

 By Glennon Doyle